USS Princeton (PG-13): Asiatic Fleet, 1899–1903

-Princeton sailed for the Pacific in early 1899 She passed through the Straits of Gibraltar on 2 February and the Suez Canal from 13–17 February, joining the Asiatic Fleet on 16 April at Cavite, Philippines.
-Princeton cruised throughout the Philippines from 4–15 May with the gunboat Petrel, distributing the proclamation of peace with Spain.
+Princeton sailed for the Pacific in early 1899 She passed through the Straits of Gibraltar on 2 February and the Suez Canal from 13 to 17 February, joining the Asiatic Fleet on 16 April at Cavite, Philippines.
+Princeton cruised throughout the Philippines from 4 to 15 May with the gunboat Petrel, distributing the proclamation of peace with Spain.
 Later, she carried Senator Albert J. Beveridge on a tour of the newly acquired Philippine Territory.

-In late May, Princeton commenced blockading the Lingayen Gulf ports of St. Vincent and Musa and extended the blockade to the entire Gulf from 18–26 June.
+In late May, Princeton commenced blockading the Lingayen Gulf ports of St. Vincent and Musa and extended the blockade to the entire Gulf from 18 to 26 June.
 During the various local disturbances on Luzon, she landed troops at San Fabian on 2–7 November, transported cavalrymen from Vigan to Lingayen, conveyed dispatches, received surrendered arms and carried stores to the Marines at Subic Bay.
 She met the expedition led by Col. Luther Hare and Col. Robert Howze on 2 Jan.
 1900 at Abulug, which rescued American prisoners, including Lt.
 Gillmore's men from the Siege of Baler.
 Princeton took formal possession of the Babuyan and the Batan Islands on 10–13 January 1900 and continued to patrol off Luzon on 10 February.
 Princeton was later station ship at Iloilo and Cebu from 5 March until 21 June.

 At the time of the Boxer Rebellion, Princeton cruised in Chinese waters (26 June–29 November) between Hong Kong and Woosung where she received a draft of men from the auxiliary cruiser Buffalo on 9 August.